-Our Center is here (virtually and in person) to help you navigate personal, academic, and professional success while you are at Cal Poly.
+The Transfer Center is here to help you navigate personal, academic, and professional success while you are at Cal Poly.

 Colleges provide academic advising for Transfer Students.

 Learn about where your college advising center is and how to connect with them!

 All prospective and conditionally admitted transfer students (those who are admitted but have not received their transfer credit evaluations) should direct questions to email@example.com.The first time new transfers will connect with their advisor is during SLO Days in August - until then they do not have enough information (they are waiting on your matriculated courses) to support you.